ciroduro01/Shopify_Project/README.md

 This project is a full-stack data engineering and business intelligence solution designed to integrate **TikTok Shop** operations with **Shopify** logistics.
 It automates the ingestion of raw order data, performs complex financial reconciliation, and delivers executive-level insights into profitability.

 ## Project Overview
-E-commerce brands operating on TikTok Shop often struggle with "hidden" costs—platform fees, influencer commissions, and marketing spend—that make calculating true net profit difficult.
+E-commerce brands operating on TikTok Shop often struggle with "hidden" costs (platform fees, influencer commissions, and marketing spend) that make calculating true net profit difficult.
 This system provides a "single source of truth" by integrating:

 * **PostgreSQL Database:** A structured relational schema for data persistence and SKU mapping.
 * **Python Middleware:** A logic engine that handles financial calculations and protects sensitive credentials.